Locations:

 What are the lobes that make up your brain?

-• Parietal lobes: The parietal lobes are near the center of your brain.
-They receive and interpret signals from other parts of your brain.
-This part of your brain integrates many sensory inputs so that you can understand your environment and the state of your body.
-This part of your brain helps give meaning to what's going on in your environment.
+• Parietal lobes.
+Near the upper back of your brain, this lobe receives and interprets signals from other parts of your brain so you can understand your environment and the state of your body.

 Advertisement